TadasTadas/GragonTrainer/trainer/README.md

 This application is solving a problem presented on https://www.dragonsofmugloar.com/

 ## Implementation ##
 Application is implemented using springboot.
-It has one main controller:
+It has one main api:
 /playGame - run game and return current game score.

 ## Game logic ##